Top 20 Dog Food Brands

 Alleva Logo

-Alleva is an elite Italian dog food brand for dogs who need a balanced diet.
-The manufacturer does not experiment on laboratory animals, is responsible for selecting ingredients, and cooks them only on steam to preserve all the useful substances.
+Alleva is an elite Italian brand of dog food for dogs that need a balanced diet.
+The manufacturer does not conduct experiments on laboratory animals, is responsible for the choice of ingredients, and cooks them only on steam to preserve all the useful substances.
 The company has three main lines:

-• NeoBreeder – for those who professionally breed purebred dogs.
-This food is based on a low-grain formula and comes in large packages.
+• NeoBreeder is for those who are professionally engaged in breeding pedigree dogs.
+This food is based on a low-grain formula and is available in large packages.

-• Equilibrium is an optimally balanced formula with meat, brown rice, berries, and vegetables.
+• Equilibrium – optimally balanced formula with meat, brown rice, berries, and vegetables.
 It contains a complex that strengthens the joints of mobile animals.

-• Holistic is a food that is as close to a dog’s natural diet as possible.
-It does not contain grain products at all but instead uses phytonutrients derived from plants.
+• Holistic – a food that is as close to a dog’s natural diet as possible.
+It does not contain any grain products at all but instead uses phytonutrients derived from plants.
 At the same time, the amount of meat is at least 77%.

 Alleva